-- The provider had effective systems to manage complaints and the records reflected any issues received, these were recorded, fully investigated and responded to as per the provider's policy. - People told us they knew how to make a complaint.
-Relatives said that any concerns were dealt with immediately.
-One relative commented, "The management team are really good and approachable".
+- The provider had effective systems to manage complaints and the records reflected any issues received, these were recorded, fully investigated and responded to as per the provider's policy. - People and their relatives told us they knew how to make a complaint and were satisfied that it would be taken seriously and dealt with effectively.